write2wisdomfoundation/write2wisdomfoundation.github.io/_courses/why-ai.md

 num : 5
 ---

-A 2 hour workshop which would bust the various jargons such as AI , Machine Learning , Deep Learning , Data Science .
+A 1 day workshop which would demystify the various jargons such as AI , Machine Learning , Deep Learning , Data Science .

 Through this session you will be able to understand the relation between AI , Machine Learning , Deep Learning , Data Science .
 You will understand how these concepts are applied to real life case studies in marketing , finance , health care , social media and various other industries.